DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 ![Calibre Workflow](images/09_calibre.png)

 ###Enhancement utilities: Adobe Digital Publishing Suite, Mag+

 These applications usually integrate (as custom plug-ins) with a previously installed Adobe InDesign package and allow designers to add interactive content (media, animations, etc.) to an e-book design.
 As such these tools are often used to convert print magazines into digital products suitable for sale on platforms such as Apple's Newsstand.
-Mag+ for example 'is based upon an InDesign plugin and made for creating tablet and smartphone apps without the need for programming skills'.[^magplus]
+Mag+ for example 'is based upon an InDesign plugin and made for creating tablet and smartphone apps without the need for programming skills'. [^magplus]

 ###Other possibilities

 For publications which require consistent design and uniform interactivity across devices, a reflowable document will probably not be the best solution.
-Therefore various publishers have developed their own (mobile) applications, such as The Guardian's iOS [^guardian-ios] version of its newspaper, the 'amplified' ebooks series by Penguin,[^penguin-amplified] or the children's books published by Purple Carrot Books. [^purple-carrot-publication] These solutions offer detailed control over interactivity as well as consistency of design, but at the extra cost of hiring a specialist (or even a team of specialists) to engineer the application.
+Therefore various publishers have developed their own (mobile) applications, such as The Guardian's iOS [^guardian-ios] version of its newspaper, the 'amplified' ebooks series by Penguin, [^penguin-amplified] or the children's books published by Purple Carrot Books. [^purple-carrot-publication] These solutions offer detailed control over interactivity as well as consistency of design, but at the extra cost of hiring a specialist (or even a team of specialists) to engineer the application.
 Transferring an EPUB to another device is fairly easy; however, publishing specifically for many platforms is by no means straightforward, due to the relatively closed nature of mobile operating systems.
-For example, an application designed specifically for the iPhone/iPad iOS **Software Development Kit** will likely require a lot of technical modifications before it can run on the Android platform.
+For example, an application designed specifically for the iPhone/iPad iOS **Software Development Kit (SDK)** will likely require a lot of technical modifications before it can run on the Android platform.

 Finally, why not simply publish essays, articles or even whole books on a website?
 The abundance of blogs and other publishing platforms shows that this is indeed a viable form of publishing.
-Monetizing is less straightforward: most websites generate income by showing advertisements or sponsored articles.
-Paid membership is also a model used by some websites, such as the Dutch news platform *De Correspondent* [^de-correspondent].
-One of the major downsides is that the content will only be available online, and cannot be easily transferred as a single unit of information the way an EPUB or PDF can.
+Monetizing is less straightforward: most websites generate income by showing the user advertisements or sponsored articles.
+Paid membership is also a model used by some websites, such as the Dutch news platform *De Correspondent*. [^de-correspondent] One of the major downsides is that the content will only be available online, and cannot be easily transferred as a single unit of information the way an EPUB or PDF can.

 [^plain-text]: *Beowulf by J. Lesslie Hall*, http://www.gutenberg.org/ebooks/16328.
 [^calibre]: Calibre, http://calibre-ebook.com/.